easilyBaffled/console.tap/README.md

 `logTap` provides a logging function that does not interrupt your existing code.
 The function takes in a value, logs the value, then returns the value.

-In addition to the standalone `logTap`, this module provides a polyfill that adds `logTap` to the global `console` object as `console.tap`.
+In addition to the standalone `logTap` function, this module provides:
+- a standalone copy of the `console` object that includes the `tap` along with an `tap` for each existing `console` function ( e.g. `console.warn.tap`, `console.error.tap` )
+- a polyfill that replaces the regular console with the standalone copy

-I believe that `logTap` **should** be a part of the standard, and as such I will be referring to it as `console.tap` going forward.
+I believe that `logTap` **should** be a part of the standard spec, and as such I will be referring to it as `console.tap` going forward.

 You can click [here to jump to the API](#API)